furryfixer/gksudo-pk/README.md

 ## Notes
 A common warning complains about "inability to register with accessibility bus" or similar.
 This warning can be silenced by appending **NO_AT_BRIDGE=1** to **/etc/environment**.
 For Plasma5 and Dolphin, "XDG_RUNTIME_DIR missing" (and other) warnings abound, but usually no functional errors occur.
 Gksudo-pk optionally creates and assigns temporary $XDG_RUNTIME_DIR directories to start (dolphin) more quickly and reduce some warnings.

 At least some marginal security is achieved by restricting write access to the log ($Use_Sudo = true), but this, and the creation of XDG runtime directories, requires sudo, and will generate sudo password prompts that are a separate authentication from polkit/pkexec.
-This can be avoided by giving the group or user a NOPASSWD: setting in /etc/sudoers or /etc/sudoers.d, or by setting $Use_Sudo = false.
+This can be avoided by giving the group or user a NOPASSWD: setting in /etc/sudoers or /etc/sudoers.d, or by setting $Use_Sudo=false.
 Again, assess your risk.

 The script relies heavily on creating small temporary files in the /tmp directory.
 Obviously, it will run faster and be easier on drives if /tmp is a tmpfs in RAM.